sunnyly2016/BadCustomerDetector/README.md

 ## Bad Customer Detector

-This is an updated version of BadCustomerDetector.

 The repo has two key folders and serveral examples: **BadCustomerDetector**, **test** and several examples.

 In the folder **BadCustomerDetector**, there is main class.

-in the folder **test**, there is an unit test file, written with *pytest*
+And in the folder **test**, there is an unit test file, written with *pytest*

 And there are 4 examples as well.

-- DetectionExample.ipynb, this is directly detector the bad customers from the given dataset
+- DetectionExample.ipynb, this is the basic detection given the dataset.
 - InferenceExample.ipynb, this is use the given dataset as the "training" dataset, and make predictions for new data samples
 - RestfulServiceExample.ipynb, this is a restful service, can be used for **realtime streaming data** and **ready for deployment** .
 When running this one, first of all need to run the flask "RestfulService.py" to start the service, then the ipynb can access the service by http post
 - PypiExample.ipynb, I published the library to Pypi.org which enables the package can be installed directly by using `pip install BadCustomerDetector=0.4`